We're offering 100 full scholarships for students from Turkey and Syria.

 How does the application process work?

-Once you’ve chosen the study programme you want to take, and checked that you meet the application requirements, the next step is submitting your online application
+Once you’ve chosen the study programme you want to take, and checked that you meet the requirements, the next step is submitting your online application.

-Once your signed contract is uploaded, you’ll need to upload your admission documents.
+You can upload your admission documents when you submit your contract, or you can do it later.
 Our admissions team will then check them to determine whether you are indeed eligible to start your desired study programme.

 What documents do I need to prepare for my application?